-After a description of timeless quantum mechanics and its path integral formulation in section 4, I will introduce a volume form - or probability density - in configuration space, and a notion of semi-classical records - the key constructions to answer these questions.
+After a description of timeless quantum mechanics and its path integral formulation in section 3, I will introduce a volume form - or probability density - in configuration space, and a notion of semiclassical records - the key constructions to answer these questions.
+Roughly, the volume-form represents a counting of possible instantaneous Universes.

-Since certain spatial field configurations contain also an observer's conscious instant, the volume element around such a configuration expresses the amount of observers which all possess similar experiences.
-The volume form introduced will tightly depend on the given Lagrangian action, and we can determine paths that extremize this action between two configurations (if any such path exists).
+Since certain spatial field configurations may also contain an observer's conscious state, the volume element around such a configuration expresses the amount of observers which all possess similar experiences.
+The volume form will depend on the given Lagrangian action, and we can determine paths that extremize this action between two configurations (if any such path exists).

-The kernel of the argument lies in accepting timelessness by interpreting q_2 as configuration 'now', but having q_2 contain records of q_1 .4 In other words, even if there is no concrete sense in which q_1 'previously happened', in the presence of records of q_1 , the volume of configurations in the region around q_2 become tightly correlated with the volume of configurations around q_1 .
+The kernel of the argument lies in accepting timelessness by interpreting q_2 as configuration 'now', but having q_2 contain records of q_1 .3 In other words, even if there is no concrete sense in which q_1 'previously happened', in the presence of records of q_1 , the volume of configurations in the region around q_2 become tightly correlated with the volume of configurations around q_1 .
 The connection between the two infinitesimal volume forms implies that if there aren't many copies of an observer close to q_1 , there will be even less around q_2 .
-This not only guarantees a certain notion of unitarity, but, as a conditional probability, can be interpreted as an inference of the existence of the past: q_2 infers q_1 .
+This not only guarantees a certain notion of unitarity, but, as a conditional probability, can be interpreted as an inference of the existence of the past: q_1 can be inferred from q_2 .

-Furthermore I can show that If q_2 has a record of q_1 and there is a unique extremal path between the two configurations - the classical limit- then the entire path has an ordering of records.
-Namely, parametrizing the path, $\gamma(t)$, such that $\gamma(0) = q_1$, $\gamma(t^ > 0) = q_2$, then $\gamma(t)$ is a record of $\gamma(t')$ iff t < t'.
+Furthermore I can show that: If q_2 has a record of q_1 and there is a unique extremal path between the two configurations - the classical limit- then the entire path has at least a granular ordering of records.
+Namely, parametrizing the path, $\gamma(t)$, such that $\gamma(0) = q_1, \gamma(t^) = q_2$, then $\gamma(t')$ has a record of $\gamma(t')$ iff t' < t'' and $|t'' - t'| >> t{\text{planck}}$.

 In the classical limit, we are led to the idea of a complete past history, culminating always in the present.
 Different lines of evidence for the objective existence of the record q_1 seem to concur.
 There are redundant records of the breakfast donut - both my memory of it and the jelly stain on my shirt.
 After all, in this limit every aspect of our present configuration q_2 is connected to q_1 by a classical history of the fields.
 This nesting of records is also what allows us to effectively use "repeatability" of experiments.
-Even though we only have access to 'now', each previous run of an experiment can be encoded in a future run, in a very redundant manner subject to checks for consistency [9].
-It allows frequentist approaches to probabilities.
+Even though we only have access to 'now', each previous run of an experiment can be encoded in a future run, in a very redundant manner subject to checks for consistency [11].
+It allows frequencies to come into science.

-From a Bayesian perspective, we are in fact completely justified in assuming that configuration q_2 evolved from q_1 , realizing every configuration in between.
-The reconstruction of the past is complete.
+From a Bayesian perspective, we are in fact completely justified in assuming that configuration q_2 evolved from q_1 in the classical limit, realizing every configuration in between.
+The reconstruction of the past is complete, at least as a working hypothesis.